Tiramisu-Compiler/tiramisu/README.md

 ----------------------
 #### Prerequisites

+- autoconf and libtool.
+To install them on Ubuntu you can use the following commands:

+        sudo apt-get install autoconf
+        sudo apt-get install libtool

 - LLVM-3.7 or greater (required by the [Halide] (https://github.com/halide/Halide) framework, check the section "Acquiring LLVM" in the Halide [README] (https://github.com/halide/Halide/blob/master/README.md) for details on how to get LLVM and install it).